Yamboy1/ssh-notes/README.md

 ### notes-view

 This command will essentially watch the `~/.ssh-notes/notes.md` file on the remote server, updating every 2 seconds.
+Any command line arguments will be passed through to `bat`, useful if the rendering looks weird on your terminal and you want to override the theme or style

 ### notes-edit